xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

          * The other 2 functions in ``main.xc`` are ``init_locks()`` and ``free_locks()``.
 These are used to control a MutEx which allows only one core at a time to print to the display.
    #.
 Find the file ``check_adc_tests.xc``.
 In here the function ``get_adc_client_data()`` requests new the ADC parameters via the ADC Client function ``foc_adc_get_parameters()``.
 It communicates with the ADC server function ``foc_adc_7265_triggered()`` via channel ``c_adc``.
    #.
 Find the ``app_global.h`` header.
 At the top are the motor definitions.
 Next down are the ADC definitions.
    #.
 Note in ``app_global.h`` the define PRINT_TST_ADC used to switch on verbose printing.
-An example of this can be found in file ``adc_results.txt``.
+If verbose printing is on, in the left hand column are the data values used by the test generator.
+These are a time-stamp, the Gain, and two 25-bit 'standardised' ADC values for Phase_A and Phase_B.
+In the right hand column are the data values received by the test checker.
+These are: the time-stamp, and a 12-bit ADC value for each of the 3 phases.
    #.
 Find the ``adc_tests.txt`` file.
 In the left hand column are a set of flags to switch On/Off various sets of tests.
    #.
 Now that the application has been run with the default settings, you could try switching off Selection_1 tests, and switching on Selection_2 tests, by changing the flags in the left hand column.
 Make this change and then re-run the simulation (no need to re-build).
 The test harness will run a lot slower as 'Paced' mode is being used.
-An example of the verbose printout for the minimum set of tests is in file ``adc_min_results.txt``, an example of running the maximum set of tests is in file ``adc_max_results.txt``.
+An example of running the maximum set of tests is in file ``adc_max_results.txt``.
    #.
 To further explore the capabilities of the simulator, find the items under ``XMOS Examples:Simulator`` in the xSOFTip browser pane.
 Drag one of them into the Project Explorer to get started.